 As of late, 4,118 gender-affirming surgeries have been found.
 However, health insurance didn’t cover most of these surgeries between the years 2000 and 2011.

 This trend of out-of-pocket costs came to a turning point between 2012 through 2014.
-Thanks largely, due to Medicare and Medicaid.
+Thanks mainly due to Medicare and Medicaid.

 Explanation of Gender Reassignment Surgery